- Parents Home

 Medicine taken by mouth.
 These can include antihistamines (anti-allergy medicine) to help itchy kids sleep better at night, antibiotics if a rash gets infected by bacteria, and corticosteroid pills or other medicines that suppress the immune system.

-Other types of treatment can include:
+Other types of treatment a doctor might recommend can include:

 - phototherapy: treatment with ultraviolet light